giannisalinetti/do276archive/php/README.md

 `cp -rp todo ~/do276/php/`

-* Change frontend to get servince in port 80
+* Change frontend to access service in port 80